 One of the most important indicators of the growth in the scope and depth of regulatory activities in modern society is the proliferation of regulatory agencies as the administrative and intellectual core of national and global systems of regulatory governance.
-Regulatory agencies are not a new feature of modern systems of governance, but they have become a highly popular form of regulatory governance since the 1990s (See figure 4).
-A regulatory agency is a non-departmental public organization mainly involved with rule making, which may also be responsible for fact-finding, monitoring, adjudication, and enforcement.
-It is autonomous in the sense that it can shape its own preferences; of course, the extent of the autonomy varies with its administrative capacities, its ability to shape preferences independently, and its ability to enforce its rules.
-The autonomy of the agency is also constituted by the act of its establishment as a separate organization and the institutionalization of a policy space where the agency's role becomes "taken for granted".
-Note that rule making, fact finding, monitoring, adjudication, and enforcement capacities are defining characteristics of regulatory agencies, but also that other organizations, both within and outside the state, can acquire and successfully deploy these characteristics.
+Regulatory agencies are not a new feature of modern systems of governance, but they have become a highly popular form of regulatory governance since the 1990s (see Figure 1.4).
+A regulatory agency is a non-departmental public organization mainly involved with rule making, which may also be responsible for fact finding, monitoring, adjudication, and enforcement.
+It is autonomous in the sense that it can shape its own preferences;